CACTUS - Cognitive Accessibility and Technology Use when aging in home and Society

 Living and ageing with cognitive impairments in the technological landscapes of homes and public places.

 In recent years there has been an increased emphasis on participation in society for people with different kinds of functional impairments.
 This requires an accessible society.
 Much focus has been placed on physical accessibility, while little is known of the cognitive aspects of accessibility, particularly when it comes to public space.
-Technology use is very important in today’s society, and peoples’ participation in everyday life are increasingly influenced by the development and use of technology; both digital and analogue Everyday Technologies, ET (e.g. smart phones and cell phones, electronic household equipment, cash machines, Internet) as well as Assistive Technologies, AT (e.g. electronic calendars and reminders).
+Technology use is very important in today’s society, and peoples’ participation in everyday life are increasingly influenced by the development and use of technology; both digital and analogue Everyday Technologies, ET (e.g. smart phones and cell phones, electric household equipment, cash machines, Internet) as well as Assistive Technologies, AT (e.g. electronic calendars and reminders).

 Earlier we presented our research as organised in two tracks.
 The first track studied the match between people with cognitive impairment as users of technology and the specific demands that technological artefacts and services put on users.
 The second track focused on accessibility and usability of public spaces, and how engagement and participation can be facilitated and supported for people with cognitive disabilities.